Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Experiments

 \textbf{Closed-set SGG Benchmark.} The \textit{Closed-set SGG} setting follows previous works \cite{zellers2018neural, tang2020unbiased, li2022sgtr, xu2017scene, zhang2023learning}, utilizing the VG150 dataset \cite{xu2017scene} with full manual annotations for training and evaluation.
-In this setting, models are expected to learn the scene graph through manual annotations, including bounding boxes, object labels, and relation labels, representing a fully closed-set scenario from the perspectives of both node and edge dimensions.
 Experimental results on the VG150 test set are reported in \cref{tab:closed}, demonstrating that the proposed model outperforms all competitors.
 Notably, when compared to the recent $\text{VS}^3$ \cite{zhang2023learning}, \textit{\ourmodel} (\textit{w.} Swin-T) shows a performance gain of up to $3.8\%$ for R@50 and $5.4\%$ for R@100.
+The performance gain regarding mR@K reflects that our model handles the long-tail bias better than others.

-Moreover, while many previous works rely on a complex message passing mechanism to extract relation features, our model achieves strong performance with a simpler relation head, consisting of only two MLP layers.
+Moreover, while many previous works rely on a complex message-passing mechanism to extract relation features, our model achieves strong performance with a simpler relation head consisting of only two MLP layers.
+For example, \textit{\ourmodel} (\textit{w.} Swin-T) achieves a comparable, even better result than $\text{VS}^3$ (\textit{w.} Swin-L).
+At the same time, our model has fewer trainable parameters (41M vs. 124M) and lower inference latency (0.13 s vs. 0.24 s).